Grenville Province: Adirondacks

 The Adirondacks are located in northeastern New York, United States.
 The Adirondacks were accreted during the Shawinigan orogeny.
-This is evidenced by the deformation in the allochtonous monocyclic belt.
+This is evidenced by the deformation in the allochthonous monocyclic belt.
 The Highlands and Lowlands of the Adirondacks were separated before the Shawinigan orogeny.
 This is evidenced by differing compositions of plutonic rocks.
 Only the Highlands experienced Ottawan high-temperature metamorphism while the Lowlands displaced along Carthage-Colton shear zone and ended up next to Highlands.

 The composition of the Southern Adirondacks consists of orthoquartzite.
 In the Adirondack Lowlands there are ophiolites and calc-alkaline granitoids.
 In the Adirondack Highlands orthogneisses are present with metapelitic migmatites.

 The Adirondacks as a whole do not contain Archean zircons and therefore rocks are not sourced from Laurentia.
-It has a Nd model age ranging from 1.3-1.5 Ga.
+It has a Nd model age ranging from 1.3 to 1.5 Ga.

 Algonquia

 Algonquia is located east of the Georgian Bay in Ontario, Canada.
 It was an allochthon that was thrust up onto existing continental rock.
 The plutonic ages do not match surrounding rocks, which gives evidence of it being an exotic terrane.
 Algonquia's composition is orthogneiss, diorite, and quartz-dioritic orthogneiss.
-Its Nd model age is between 1.6-1.9 Ga.
+Its Nd model age is between 1.6 and 1.9 Ga.